 Thanks to the Atlantic swells, you can expect the waves at Porthtowan to be pretty big, powerful and hollow.
 We wouldn’t recommend beginners to paddle out for a surf, it’s probably best left to the more experienced surfers.

-Beginners might find a close-by beach, Trevaunce, much more enjoyable as it’s sheltered with a good surf to get you going.
+Beginners might find a close-by beach, Trevaunce, much more enjoyable as it’s sheltered.

 This surfing spot is great for more experienced surfers due to the beach's strong breaks and undercurrents.
-The tough conditions lower the competition across the three-mile sandy shingle, but there are submerged rocks to be aware of.
+The tough conditions lower the competition across the three-mile sandy shingle.
+However, keep an eye out for the submerged rocks.

 Gwithian is situated in the North of St Ives Bay.
 The beach is protected from harsh winds, unlike other beaches in the country, which makes it one of our favourite surf spots.